swiss365/infra_swiss365/README.md

 1. Install Terraform 1.8 or newer.
 2. Export your Hetzner Cloud API token as `TF_VAR_hcloud_token` (or pass it via `-var hcloud_token=...`).
-3. Export your Hetzner DNS API token as `TF_VAR_hetznerdns_token` so Terraform can manage DNS records.
-4. Run `terraform init` to download providers and modules.
+3. Run `terraform init -upgrade` to download providers and refresh the provider lock file (this also cleans up any previously cached `hetznerdns` dependency).
-5. Execute `terraform plan` to review the resources that will be created.
+4. Execute `terraform plan` to review the resources that will be created.
-6. Finally run `terraform apply` to provision the virtual machines and load balancer.
+5. Finally run `terraform apply` to provision the virtual machines and load balancer.
    A firewall is created automatically and attached to all servers based on a common `customer` label.